KavyaJaswani/Sales-Dashboard/README.md

-This is an interactive Excel dashboard built with Python using the Streamlit library.
+Built an interactive excel sheet based dashboard with Python using the Streamlit library.